Abbie Stockard: Miss America 2025

 As Miss Alabama 2024, Stockard was selected to represent Alabama at the Miss America 2025 pageant.
 Miss America 2025 was held at the Dr. Phillips Center for the Performing Arts in Orlando, Florida, on January 5, 2025.

 In the pageant, Stockard advanced into the top eleven and later the top five, ultimately being crowned the winner.
-She also crowned Cassie Donegan as her successor in Miss America 2026.
 As Miss America 2025, Stockard became the fourth woman representing Alabama to win the pageant.

 As part of her prize package, Stockard received a $50,000 scholarship to further her education.
 She will spend her year as Miss America focusing on children's health initiatives and will serve as the official ambassador of the National Cystic Fibrosis Foundation.

 Personal life

-Stockard is in a relationship with NBA player Walker Kessler.
+Stockard is engaged to NBA player Walker Kessler.